-Situated by the sea, the Centre provides a magnificent physical and working environment which is conducive to learning under the pressure of a 12-hour programmed day.
+Situated by the sea, the Institute's Executive Retreat provides a magnificent physical and working environment which is conducive to learning, reflecting and planning.

-The main objectives of the Institute are to 1. expose the executives attending the programs to the latest knowledge and skills in essential fields such as finance, marketing and organizational behaviour and 2. provide opportunities for them to maximize the transfer of this knowledge and skills to their jobs.
+The main objectives of the Institute are to: 1. expose the executives attending our programs to the latest knowledge and skills in essential fields such as finance, marketing and organizational behaviour and, 2. provide opportunities for them to maximize the transfer of this knowledge skilfully to their jobs, ie to apply this knowledge.